Skip to main content

 The interaction between Medicaid and your accident settlement is one of the most important reasons to work with an attorney.
 Here is what you need to know:

-• Do not ignore the lien -- Failing to reimburse Medicaid can result in serious legal consequences, including potential fraud allegations
+• Do not ignore the lien -- Failing to reimburse Medicaid can result in serious legal consequences, including potential misdemeanor charges and professional discipline for attorneys who improperly distribute proceeds.

 Frequently Asked Questions